-Scope:localType:requiredIntent: inout.
+Scope:local Type:required Intent: inout.

 - 1. On entry to this routine the descriptor may be in either the build or assembled state. - 2.
 On entry to this routine the sparse matrix may be in either the build or update state. - 3.
 If the descriptor is in the build state, then the sparse matrix must also be in the build state; the action of the routine is to (implicitly) call psb_cdins to add entries to the sparsity pattern; each sparse matrix entry implicitly defines a graph edge, that is passed to the descriptor routine for the appropriate processing; - 4.
 The input data can be passed in either COO or CSR formats; - 5.
-In COO format the coefficients to be inserted are represented by the ordered triples ia(i), ja(i), val(i), for i = 1, ..., nz; these triples should belong to the current process, i.e. ia(i) should be one of the local indices, but are otherwise arbitrary;
+In COO format the coefficients to be inserted are represented by the ordered triples ia(i), ja(i), val(i), for i = 1, ..., nz; these triples are arbitrary;

 - 6. In CSR format the coefficients to be inserted for each input row i = 1, nr are represented by the ordered triples (i + irw 1), ja(j), val(j), for $j = irp(i), \ldots, irp(i+1) 1$; these triples should belong to the current process, i.e. i + irw 1 should be one of the local indices, but are otherwise arbitrary; - 7.
 There is no requirement that a given row must be passed in its entirety to a single call to this routine: the buildup of a row may be split into as many calls as desired (even in the CSR format); - 8.
-Coefficients from different rows may also be mixed up freely in a single call, according to the application needs; - 9.
-Any coefficients from matrix rows not owned by the calling process are silently ignored; - 10.
-If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements are ignored; - 11.
+Coefficients from different rows may also be mixed up freely in a single call, according to the application needs; - Coefficients from matrix rows not owned by the calling process are treated according to the value of bldmode specified at allocation time; if bldmode was chosen as psb_matbld_remote the library will keep track of them, otherwise they are silently ignored; - If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements are ignored; - 11.
 If the matrix is in the update state, any entries in positions that were not present in the original matrix are ignored.